Treasury Notes

 What Are Treasury Notes?

-Treasury notes (T-notes) are U.S. government debt securities with maturities ranging from 2 to 10 years.
-They pay a fixed coupon rate semiannually and return the face value ($1,000 minimum) at maturity.
-T-notes are issued through regular auctions conducted by the U.S. Department of the Treasury.
+Treasury notes (T-notes) are U.S. government debt securities with maturities ranging from 2 to 10 years, issued in standard increments of 2, 3, 5, 7, and 10 years.
+They pay a fixed coupon rate semiannually and return the face value (minimum denomination of $100, though institutional trading occurs in $1,000 and $1 million blocks) at maturity.
+T-notes are issued through competitive and noncompetitive auctions conducted by the U.S. Department of the Treasury and are backed by the full faith and credit of the U.S. government.

 Frequently Asked Questions